Greetings from the College of Education and Behavioral Sciences!

 (NCLB) Act.
-The program provides the opportunity for a student with a Bachelor’s degree who meets all requirements for admission to the HBU Alternative Certification Program (ACP) to be employed as a full-time teacher in area school districts while completing the required coursework for the ACP and to be considered “highly qualified” in accordance with applicable federal law.
+The Post-Baccalaureate with Certification Program provides the opportunity for a student with a Bachelor’s degree who meets all requirements for admission to the HBU Post-Baccalaureate with Certification to be employed as a full-time teacher in area school districts while completing the required coursework for the program and to be considered “highly qualified” in accordance with applicable federal law.
 Once the student has completed the 18 hours of required coursework and has been certified, the student may apply those hours toward the requirements for one of the masters degrees

-offered in the HBU School of Education and Behavioral Sciences.
+offered in the HBU College of Education and Behavioral Sciences.

 HBU's psychology program

 sets high and clear expectations, promotes active learning, and provides students with timely feedback on their progress.
 Students who major in psychology can expect a balanced curriculum that includes a required introductory course, methodology courses, advanced content courses, and an integrating capstone experience.
 Students who minor in psychology will take core courses that are foundational to each discipline.
 Furthermore, the elective offerings within the psychology minor allow students to tailor their learning in a way that best complements their chosen major.
 Along with the undergraduate psychology degree